splitio/mixpanel2splitCohortSync/README.md

 * "mixpanelAuthorization" - for now, the unfriendly Basic Auth string; get from Postman
 * "splitAuthorization" - get an admin API token from Split Admin UI and paste it after the Bearer"
 * "segmentLimit" - maximum number of segments to synchronize
+* "includedCohorts" - JSON array of cohort names or regular expressions to match cohort names